aydarik/hass-geekmagic/README.md

 ## Alternatives

-This integration is intended to remain simple, based on the assumption that HTML already provides sufficient flexibility to render data in many different ways.
-With scripting and automation in Home Assistant itself, it’s also quite easy to build more complex logic when needed.
+This integration is intended to remain simple, based on the assumption that HTML/CSS/JS already provide sufficient flexibility to render data in many different ways.
+With scripting and automation in Home Assistant itself, it’s also quite easy to build more complex logic when needed (see the [Pomodoro timer](examples/script.pomodoro.yaml) as an example).

 If you’re looking for a more feature-rich solution, you may want to check out the [GeekMagic Display for Home Assistant](https://github.com/adrienbrault/geekmagic-hacs) integration by [@adrienbrault](https://github.com/adrienbrault).